 - South-facing street frontage: The south side of a property receives the most sunlight all day long.
 As a house will usually have neighbours very close on 3 sides, the street-side is the only side that can get the most light.
 Having this side of the house facing south will provide brighter living areas.

 - Being located on a wide street.
-The best width is 5~6 meters.
+The best width is 5~6 meters, although this is rare in the majority of residential neighborhoods in the Tokyo area and surrounding districts.
 Any wider and the street may have too much traffic.
 Any narrower and large vehicles may have difficulty entering the street (it may also be a one-way road).
-Most streets tend to be around 4m wide.
+Most streets tend to be around 4m wide or less.

 - A house on a corner allotment.